alaurenson/Shantou-2018/UNIX/bash/readme.md

 #### If Unix_and_Perl_Primer says `/Volumnes/USB/Unix_and_Perl_course`, use `.../Desktop/bash_practice/Unix_and_Perl_course`!

+#### Mac and Linux users, `...` will refer to `~`, your home directory.
+You can always just type `~/Desktop...`

+#### Windows users, it's a little more complicated! `...` will refer to `/mnt/c/Users/Your_name`, so to navigate to your desktop you'll actually have to type `/mnt/c/Users/Your_name/Desktop`.
+This is because we're running UNIX on top of windows.
+Unfortunately it just doesn't work as easily.

 4. From here, we should be able to continue together from U7 onward - hopefully we can get to U36!

 I realize there are a lot of commands to learn: don't worry about memorizing them - I promise that you will eventually learn them through use!